tthorntone/AdNauseam-Wiki/FAQ.md

 ## How?

 #### How do I install AdNauseam?

-You can find easy install links for AdNauseam on <a href="https://addons.mozilla.org/en-US/firefox/addon/adnauseam/" target="_new">Firefox</a>, or <a href="https://addons.opera.com/en/extensions/details/adnauseam-2" target="_new">Opera</a>.
-Just click 'install' and get started.
+1. You can find easy-install links for AdNauseam on <a href="https://addons.mozilla.org/en-US/firefox/addon/adnauseam/" target="_new">Firefox</a>, or <a href="https://addons.opera.com/en/extensions/details/adnauseam-2" target="_new">Opera</a>.
+Just click 'install' to get started.

+2. Unfortunately, due to compatibility issues with new version of Firefox on Android, you will need to manually install [the android.xpi file from our latest release page](https://github.com/dhowe/AdNauseam/releases/latest).
+    a.
+To do so, open Firefox for Android and turn off signing by browsing to about:config then locating and setting _xpinstall.signatures.required_ to false.
+     b.
+Download the current firefox-android.xpi and drag it into your browser to install

+2. Extract the zip file to a folder somewhere that it can remain).
 For Chrome, you will need to follow [these instructions](https://github.com/dhowe/AdNauseam/wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission).

 _Note: you should always disable other adblockers while using AdNauseam_